Trams in Geneva: Projects

 Two cross-border extensions are planned, one towards Saint-Julien-en-Genevois via Plan-les-Ouates, and the other an extension of line 17 towards Lycée des Glières in Annemasse.

 An extension of line 15 is proposed between Place des Nations and Le Grand-Saconnex, with a possible extension to Ferney-Voltaire in France.
 However, the realisation of this project would depend upon the construction of the new Route des Nations, a project the commencement of which is still uncertain.

-Supercapacitor power supply

-The TPG has tested a supercapacitor power supply system on a Stadler Tango tram.
-If such a system were found to be successful, it could be applied to the other 31 Tango trams 'relatively easily'.